makrai/notes/bommasani20-contextld-reduction-static-acl.md

 * context combination to be the mapping from representations of w in different contexts to a single static embedding w that is agnostic of context

-## Subword Pooling.
-The tokenization procedure for BERT can be decomposed into
+## Subword Pooling

 * we consider four pooling mechanisms: f ∈ {min, max, mean, last}

 ## Context Combination

 * two approaches for specifying contexts and combining the associated reprs
-  * Decontextualized: For a word w, we use a single context c 1 = w.
-That is,
+  * Decontextualized: For a word w, we use a single context c 1 = w
     * we feed the single word w into the pretrained model and use the outputted
     * (applying subword pooling if the word is split into multiple subwords)
   * Aggregated: Since the